mapninja/Earthsys144/week01/02_TURN_IN_projection_error_measurement_with_qgis.md

 ## CRS, Measurement, and Why This Matters

-This is the core conceptual section of the lab.

-The county boundaries are stored in a geographic CRS.
-That means their coordinates are angular, not planar.
+The county boundaries are stored in a geographic CRS, so their coordinates are angular rather than planar.
 QGIS can still compute area, but the method matters:

 - If you use ellipsoidal measurement, QGIS measures on the earth model you specify.
 - If you use planar measurement, QGIS measures on the flat projected plane defined by the layer CRS.